Dan Seals: Solo career

 When Seals signed to Capitol Records in 1983 he shifted to Nashville and began to record as Dan Seals.
 He initially struggled, but his voice and sentimental manner suited Nashville at a time when country music began to soften its rural styling.
-Seals' solo career began to turn around with the single "God Must Be a Cowboy", the fourth and final single of his 1983 album Rebel Heart.
+Seals's solo career began to turn around with the single "God Must Be a Cowboy,” the fourth and final single of his 1983 album Rebel Heart.
 The song peaked at No 10 on the Billboard Country Singles chart, becoming the first in a string of 16 consecutive top ten and number one singles that stretched to 1990.
-A 1985 duet with Marie Osmond, "Meet Me in Montana", reached No 1 and Seals followed this with a run of eight chart-toppers.
+A 1985 duet with Marie Osmond, "Meet Me in Montana,” reached No 1 and Seals followed this with a run of eight chart-toppers.
 More hits followed, including his 11th country No 1 with a cover of Sam Cooke's "Good Times" in 1990.
-Just as the pop rock market had changed radically in the 1980s, so did country music in the 1990s with the arrival of Garth Brooks' turbo-charged anthems.
+Just as the pop rock market had changed radically in the 1980s, so did country music in the 1990s with the arrival of Garth Brooks's turbo-charged anthems.
 Seals devoted more time to his family and his religion, the Baháʼí Faith, though he continued to record and tour; he performed at the Baháʼí World Congress in 1992.